 Be ready to commit wholeheartedly to the cause.

 In the words of Colin Schooling, “Nurturing a world-class athlete is never a cheap nor casual exercise.”
-Families will have to revolve their schedules around training sessions and competition dates, there will be plenty of ferrying kids to and from practice or competition sessions, and vacations and other pleasures may have to be sacrificed in favour of sporting commitments.
+Families will have to revolve their schedules around training sessions and competition dates, and there will be plenty of ferrying kids to and from practice sessions or competitions.
+Vacations and other pleasures may have to be sacrificed in favour of sporting commitments.

 There may be an emotional toll on your child.

 The world loves winners, and grappling with defeat is part and parcel of sporting involvement at any level.
-But according to sports psychologist and columnist Frank Smoll, athletes differ vastly in their reactions to defeat.
-“Some may be barely affected or may forget the loss almost immediately,” he writes.
+But according to sports psychologist Frank Smoll, athletes differ vastly in their reactions to defeat.
+“Some may be barely affected or may forget the loss almost immediately,” he says.
 “Others will be virtually devastated and may be low-spirited for days.”
-In his columns on Psychology Today, he offers suggestions for helping young athletes deal with defeat and develop mental strength.
+(Read his advice for helping young athletes handle defeat and develop mental strength.)

 Overzealous parents are present at every level of sport, and their antics range from rumour mongering and harassing coaches to bullying other competitors.
 To discourage negative behaviours, one can gather likeminded parents to establish a parental code of conduct, which spells out acceptable and unacceptable behaviours on the sidelines.